-- the KL01, a cup holder, which can be fitted onto IKEA’s Klipsk bed tray to stop glasses from slipping;
+A cup holder, which can be fitted onto IKEA’s Klipsk bed tray to stop glasses from slipping.

 Another accessory is the ST01, which consists of a pair of anti-slip components designed to keep clothes from falling off IKEA’s Spruttig hanger.

 IKEA Hacks have sparked a global movement

 Customers have been hacking IKEA products for years with the hype around it enough to inspire an exhibition in 2019 at the IKEA Museum in Älmhult, Sweden, dedicated to them.

 The movement has created a huge online community that loves adapting IKEA products or creating additional collections for hacking products such as this one.
 It puts the power back into the hands of the consumer considering that IKEA is such a giant with a sizable share of the market.